2. Stabilization

 Changing the stabilization factor

-1. The stabilization factor A1 of the records can be changed independently the remaining parameters apply for all records.
+1. The stabilization factor A1 of the records can be changed independently.
+The remaining parameters apply for all records.

 2. Click the Stabilization button located in the left menu bar when the program is in spectral view.